 At Rambler Atlanta, we get how difficult it can be to find the right place to live.
 To help your search for housing, we’ve put together this article highlighting the most common living options for students apart from Greek houses.

-Read Next: 8 Steps to Finding Housing Near Georgia Tech
+Read Next: 8 Steps to Finding an Apartment Near Georgia Tech

 Where Georgia Tech Students Live If They Do Not Want to Live in Greek Houses